-Project consultants will be hired as required to provide the technical inputs as required for project implementation.
+Project consultants will be hired as required to provide the technical assistance required for project implementation.
 These include:

-- National Land Management Expert
+- · National Land Management Expert

 - National Policy and Legal Expert

-- National Agriculture Expert
+- · National Agriculture Expert

-- National Value Chain and Finance Expert
+- · National Value Chain and Finance Expert

-- National Livestock Expert
+- · National Livestock Expert

 - National Safeguards and Gender Specialist (may be two separate positions)

-- National Biodiversity Expert
+- · National Biodiversity Expert

-Letters of Agreement/Sub-contracts
+Sub-contracts

-In addition, Letters of Agreement (LOAs) or sub-contracts will be awarded to NGOs for specific project tasks.
+In addition, sub-contracts will be awarded to NGOs for specific project tasks.
 These include:

-- LOA for sustainable cashmere training and certification, and traceability, in target soums (Output 2.3.1), contracted by FAO; - Sub-contract for Protected Area/Biodiversity Expertise (Outputs 3.1.1-3.1.4), contracted by WWF.
+- Sub-contract for sustainable cashmere training and certification, and traceability, in target soums (Output 2.3.1); - Sub-contract for Protected Area/Biodiversity Expertise (Outputs 3.1.1-3.1.4).